uchicago-2025-capp30122/30122-project-andes-indus-analytics/milestones/milestone2.md

 ### Data Reconciliation Plan

-An important thing to do at this step is to have a plan for how data from your various sources will be brought together. to discuss on Thursday
+An important thing to do at this step is to have a plan for how data from your various sources will be brought together.

 For each data set, you will need to identify the "unique key" that will allow you to connect it to other data sets.
 (We'll discuss this in more detail.)